Little Toys: Contemporary reception

 Produced during the Golden Age of Chinese cinema, among Sun Yu's other prominent works, Playthings has been regarded by contemporary critics and scholars as a classic film of notable cultural significance.
 Its focus on hardship, perseverance, patriotism, and resourcefulness portrayed by actress Ruan Lingyu helped progress the development of the "New Woman" archetype; a conceptualization that itself continued to gain prominence throughout 1930s-era Chinese discourse.

 This film, among others produced by the Lianhua film company, is viewed by scholars as a significant component of the leftist film movement; notable for their focus on class struggle, nationalism, and the interplay between masculinity and femininity.

 In 2005, the Hong Kong Film Awards ranked Playthings 70th overall on their list of best films within "the past 100 years of Chinese cinema."

+Chan's score combines both Western instruments, like the piano or cello, and traditional Chinese instruments, like the erhu and the gaohu.
+The 2007 production was staged in the Shanghai Concert Hall on November 2, 2007.

+In 2012, Playthings was featured at the San Francisco Silent Film Festival, highlighting its enduring appeal and historical importance to international audiences.

 Music

 Playthings is a silent film.
 In 2003, Singaporean composer Mark Chan, in a project co-commissioned by the Hong Kong Arts Festival and the Singapore Arts Festival, scored the silent film, and productions were staged in each country, featuring live music accompanying a screening of the film.
 The production was again re-staged in Copenhagen in 2005 and in the Shanghai International Arts Festival in 2007.
-Chan's score combines both Western instruments, like the piano or cello, and traditional Chinese instruments, like the erhu and the gaohu.
-The 2007 production was staged in the Shanghai Concert Hall on November 2, 2007.
+News soundtracks created for silent films can play a key role in helping contemporary audiences understand social phenomena that are no longer common in today's society.

 English translations

 Devoid of context, the original title of the film (Chinese: 小玩意; Pinyin: Xiǎo wányì) translates to English as "little things."
 The leading English title – Playthings – is a more ontologically inductive conceptualization of the word "play".
 This is reflective of the developmental role such devices serve in childhood upbringing and the formation of national identity.
 In contemporary analyses of the film, the toys themselves facilitate "a nostalgic sense of Chinese community" in addition to serving as the backdrop for the antagonistic relationship between "'old society' and Western forces."
+The title “Playthings” also carries a metaphor symbolizing fragility, such as that of the workers who make them and the children who play it.
+Toys, as part of the economy, connect to the worker’s livelihoods; they are both tools for play and for work.

 An English-subtitled copy of the film uploaded by the Chinese Film Classics Project is available for public viewing on YouTube.